neuralmagic/deepsparse/src/deepsparse/yolo/README.md

 methods such as [pruning](https://neuralmagic.com/blog/pruning-overview/) and [quantization](https://arxiv.org/abs/1609.07061).
 These techniques result in significantly more performant and smaller models with limited to no effect on the baseline metrics.

-This integration currently supports the original YOLOv5 and updated V6.1 architectures
+This integration currently supports the original YOLOv5 and updated V6.1 architectures.

 ## Getting Started